stonith404/pocket-id/docs/docs/troubleshooting/common-issues.md

 PUBLIC_APP_URL=https://id.example.com
 ```

-## Unable to Access the admin UI after login
+## Unable to Access the admin UI after setup

 To setup the initial passkey for the admin user, navigate to `https://id.example.com/login/setup`.